 - Nature and Science: Natural Features and Ecosystems.
 This Yellowstone National Park website gives a brief overview of how geologic characteristics form the foundation of the park's ecosystem.
 Yellowstone has a unique interplay between volcanic, hydrothermal, and glacial processes that exert control on the distribution of flora and fauna.
-Topics include summaries on geologic formations, glaciation, geothermal features, and volcanism. ( This site is likely no longer available. )
+Topics include summaries on geologic formations, glaciation, geothermal features, and volcanism. (more info)

 - The Yellowstone Paleontological Survey.
 The goal of this website is to increase the awareness of Yellowstone National Park's paleontological resources, and provide a framework for future research projects.
 In this report, information can be browsed by the section headings of introduction, stratigraphy, fossil chronology, taxonomy, localities, interpretation, paleontological resource management, research, collections and curation, paleontological resources near Yellowstone, bibliography, and appendices. (more info)